Swamp eel: Description

 Most of the species can breathe air, allowing them to survive in low-oxygenated water, and to migrate overland between ponds on wet nights.
 The linings of the mouth and pharynx are highly vascularised, acting as primitive but efficient lungs.
 Although swamp eels are not themselves related to amphibians, this lifestyle may well resemble those of the fish from which the land animals evolved during the Devonian period.

 Although the adults are virtually finless, the larvae are born with greatly enlarged pectoral fins.
 The fins are used to propel streams of oxygenated water from the surface along the larva's body.
 The skin of the larva is thin and vascularised, allowing it to extract oxygen from this stream of water.
 As the fish grows, the adult air-breathing organ begins to develop, and it no longer requires the fins.
 At the age of about two weeks, the larva suddenly sheds the pectoral fins, and takes on the adult form.

 Most species are protogynous hermaphrodites, that is, most individuals begin life as females, but later change into males.
 This typically occurs around four years of age, although a small number of individuals are born male and remain so throughout their lives.

 Taxonomy

-The family Synbranchidae is divided into four gerera as follows:
+The family Synbranchidae is divided into seven genera as follows: